nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `list members`

 ### Sort members : `sort members`
-Sorts all members in the current team by name and displays them in the member list
+Sorts all members in the current team by name and displays them in the member list.

 Format:
 * `sort members ORDER`

 Examples
-* `sort members asc` sorts the team members in **ascending** order.
+* `sort members asc` sorts your team members in **alphabetical** order (as per their names).
-* `sort members dsc` sorts the team members in **descending** order.
+* `sort members dsc` sorts the team members in **reverse alphabetical** order (as per their names).
 * `sort members res` **resets** the order of the team members shown.

 ## Commands to Manage Tasks

 ### Add task to team : `add task`

-Add a new task to the current team.
-The task name is compulsory, while the other fields such as assignee index and deadline are optional.
+Add a new task to your current team.
+The task name is compulsory, while other fields such as assignee index and deadline are optional.

-Multiple assignees can be assigned at one time, by specifying the indices of each of the members, separated by spaces. e.g. `add task "Merge PR" -a 1 3 4` will assign members 1, 3 and 4.
+Multiple assignees can be assigned to the same task directly, by specifying the indices of each assignee in the member list, separated by spaces. e.g. `add task "Merge PR" -a 1 3 4` will assign members 1, 3 and 4 to the task "Merge PR".

 Format:
 * `add task "TASK_NAME" [-a ASSIGNEE_INDEX] [-d DEADLINE]`